My Baby – Week 18

 How should I introduce foods other than rice cereal?

 It is best to introduce other foods slowly, and one food at a time.
 This is a great way to find out whether or not your child has any food allergies.
 If you introduce more than one food at once, and your child has a reaction, it will be hard to know which food is causing the problem.
 If you have a family history of food allergies, it is actually recommended that you wait a whole week between introducing new foods.
+The AAP no longer advises that parents only introduce vegetables first, so feel free to start with whatever food you are comfortable with.
+Pureed vegetables and fruits are easy to make at home, or you can choose an all-natural, organic variety that is pre-made.

 How to spot a food allergy